TaxClover

 It's interest on the underpaid amount, currently around 6–7% annually, accruing from each missed deadline until you pay.
 The exact figure depends on how much you were short and how long the shortfall went unpaid.

-Can I avoid the penalty entirely?+
+Can I avoid the underpayment penalty entirely?+

 Yes — meet a safe harbor.
 Pay 90% of this year's tax or 100% of last year's (110% if prior-year AGI topped $150,000) and no penalty applies.
 The safe harbor calculator sizes that payment for you.